rhaoio/ERC20-Permit/README.md

 # How to Run

+`npm install` to install required packages first.

+This project is using the Hardhat environment from @nomiclabs.

 Start a local hardhat node with `npx hardhat node` from the root directory.

 Then run `npx hardhat run --network localhost scripts/deploypermit.js` to deploy the contract with an ERC-20 and Permit functions.